 When sitting in the furniture your feet should ideally be comfortably flat on the floor.
 If this can only be achieved by using an extra scatter cushion or lumbar cushion make sure you are fully comfortable with this in place.

 Sometimes an element of compromise is needed when furniture is more comfortable for one person than another in the same household.
 If this is the case it is worth checking if the manufacturer makes more than one size of Chair, Recliner or Settee in the same range as quite often Compact versions or larger versions are also offered.
-For example, the Sherborne range includes certain Recliners and three complete ranges – the Lynton, Malvern and Keswick – in two different sizes with three sizes of Recliner and four sizes of 'Lift & Rise' Recliner.
+For example, the Sherborne range includes certain Recliners and four complete ranges – the Lynton, Lynton Knuckle, Malvern and Keswick – in two different sizes with three sizes of Recliner and four sizes of 'Lift & Rise' Recliner.

 CHECK SIZES/MEASUREMENTS As well as checking that the upholstery is not too big or too small, perhaps by spreading out sheets or towels to the dimensions of the furniture, don’t forget to check that the upholstery you have chosen will physically fit into your home.
 Narrow doorways or staircases sometimes present insurmountable problems with certain pieces of furniture unless you are prepared to have windows removed and reinstalled.